The Ensemble of the Gregorian Chant Academy

 Carolingia Defend Us In Battle

 A collection of Gregorian chants for the domestic church — not background music, but a sacred arsenal.
-Designed to reclaim your home, reorient your soul, and place the full weight of the tradition in your hands.
+Designed to reclaim your home, reorient your soul, and give glory to God.

 Learn More